 Let’s set a few things straight:

-I’m lucky to be a native English speaker, and I’m lucky to have an American passport… But millions of other people have this luck too!
+- My travels, where I am in my career and my online business, and how I got to this exact place in my life have absolutely ZERO to do with luck.
+Sure, I’m lucky to be a native English speaker, and I’m lucky to have an American passport… But millions of other people have this luck too!
 Nothing about my lifestyle is luck, I worked for it.
 And so did pretty much every single other person living this lifestyle.

 So what’s the digital nomad lifestyle really like?